ivan-ngchakming/Facial-Recognition-Database-Management-System/README.md

     Determine whether a pair of faces belongs to the same identity so un-identified faces can be grouped together

+3. Batch processing

+    To perform the 2 task above in batch.

 ### Web Crawling (To-do)